Environmental Health Information Partnership (EnHIP)

 The National Library of Medicine’s Environmental Health Information Partnership (EnHIP) is a collaboration between the National Library of Medicine (NLM) and Historically Black Colleges and Universities (HBCUs), a Predominately Black Institution (PBI), Hispanic-Serving Institutions (HSIs), Tribal Colleges and Universities (TCUs), an Alaska Native-Serving Institution, and a community college.
 EnHIP evolved from the Toxicology Information Outreach Panel (TIOP) which was established in 1991 in response to the pressing issue of toxic waste and the exposure to toxic chemicals in minority communities.

-The mission of the Environmental Health Information Partnership is to enhance the capacity of minority-serving academic institutions to reduce health disparities through the access, use, and delivery of environmental health information on their campuses and in their communities.
+The mission of the Environmental Health Information Partnership is to enhance the capacity of minority-serving academic institutions to acquire, use, and disseminate environmental health information and to promote and expand data drive science to facilitate health equities in all communities.